Significant revisions since the last chapter update are highlighted in the CIG Table of Updates which is available on the PHAC website.

 The duration of protection following immunization with rubella-containing vaccine is not known, but studies indicate that the duration of both cellular and humoral immunity exceeds 20 years.
 Asymptomatic rubella re-infection, manifest by a rise in antibody, has been observed in some vaccinees.
 Asymptomatic re-infection has also been observed in women with naturally acquired immunity associated with very low antibody titres.
 There are no data regarding the efficacy of MMRV vaccine.

 In clinical trials, 95% or more of vaccinees aged 12 months and older developed serologic evidence of rubella immunity after a single dose of rubella-containing vaccine.
-Titres are generally lower than those observed in natural rubella infection.
+Antibody titres are generally lower than those observed in natural rubella infection.
 Long-term persistence of anti-measles, anti-mumps, anti-rubella and anti-varicella antibodies following MMRV vaccinations are under evaluation.

 One dose of rubella-containing vaccine should be given for routine immunization of children and for immunization of children and adolescents who missed rubella immunization on the routine schedule.
 MMRV vaccine may be used in children aged 12 months to 12 years.
+While a single dose is recommended for rubella protection, two doses are required for measles, mumps and varicella protection.

 Adults who do not have documented evidence of receiving rubella-containing vaccine on or after their first birthday, or laboratory evidence of immunity, or a history of laboratory confirmed rubella infection should be immunized with one dose of MMR vaccine.

 Rubella immunization recommendations differ from measles and mumps recommendations.
 Because the available preparations all contain measles, mumps and rubella, extra rubella vaccinations may be administered when following the recommendations for measles and mumps vaccination.
+Refer to Booster doses and re-immunization for additional information.

 Individuals who have one or more of the following are considered immune to rubella.
 Individuals who do not have ANY of the following are considered susceptible to rubella: